-There you were, looking up accommodation and train times from one Eastern European capital to another.
-You were all set to go.
-Only to present your perfectly plotted-out plan to the usual suspects in your What’s App group and find out they don’t have the annual leave, money or, err, desire to climb that particularly niche mountain you’ve decided you want to get yourself up in remote Georgia.
+We know the scene well.
+You've dreamed up the dream, looked up the accommodation options and train or flight times, only to present your perfectly plotted-out plan to the usual suspects in your What’s App group and find out they don’t have the annual leave, money or - occasionally - the desire to climb up that particularly niche mountain you’ve decided you want to summit in remote Georgia.

 If I waited to have a travel buddy to go do all the things I wanted to do, I would never do them.

 Things is, if you’ve really got your heart set on something, then it’s unlikely the thought of it is going to leave your head in a hurry.
 So, regardless of what others say, let us let you in on a secret: flying solo and doing things on your own, or indeed with a small group of complete strangers, can actually be… pretty amazing.

-When asked why they don’t go alone, the answer is often (via a mumble and an awkward glance or four) something along the lines of: “It’s just… weird, isn't it?”
+When asked why people don’t do these sort of things alone, the answer is often (via a mumble and an awkward glance or four) something along the lines of: “It’s just… weird, isn't it?”
+I could not disagree with this statement any more.

 The root of the stigma against solo travel can perhaps be found in the difference between what you might consider an adventure, and what the average person on the high street considers a holiday.
 Even the word ‘holiday’ conjures up images of an all-inclusive beach resort; of a bit of time away from work to relax in a warm climate, with familiar people.
 It doesn’t involve exerting yourself, seeking out new cultures, challenges or mountain climbs.
 It doesn’t usually involve an adventure.

-As such, those who stigmatise solo travel are often a little baffled by the concept of backpacking or travel in itself, and certainly by the idea of solo travel adventures or going on holiday alone.
+As such, those who stigmatise solo travel are often a little baffled by the concept of backpacking or travel in itself, never mind the idea of solo travel adventures or going on holiday alone.
 Not everyone has that curiosity that drives a need for travel.
 So it’s not unusual if you’re speaking to someone of that mould to hear the usual questions:

 - Oh, you’re going alone?